-How we deal with your homeowners or condominium association in Mount Jackson
+How we manage your homeowners or condominium association in Mount Jackson

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
 Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over your old passes before new passes can be issued.
+Occasionally, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a free reference for property owners in Mount Jackson
+a handy source for property owners in Mount Jackson

-- Before you move a tenant into your rental in Mount Jackson
+- Before you lease out your rental property in Mount Jackson

 - Collections and evictions